 Child/Young School/Setting:

-Person: School/Setting.
+Person: g g

 DOB: Male/Female Date:

 DOB.
-Iviale/i emale Date.
+Iviale/Female Date.

-Description o f Intimate Care Needs
+Description of Intimate Care Needs

-Task: If practi cal, it may be possible to identify one part o f the intimate care procedure which gives the child/young person an
+Task: If practi cal, it may be possible to identify one part of the intimate care procedure which gives the child/young person an

 lan can then assist in the development of this part of the whole task.

-7,7
+opportunity to nave a little more independence.
+If 30, the pl ian can their assist in the development of this part of the whole task.

-Action Plan - Describe the steps needed to ac chieve this task
+Action Plan - Describe the steps needed to achieve this ta sk

+1.

-1. •
+1.

 2.

 3.

+4

 The following people will be assisting in the above activities:

 Named Person:

-may be involved to cover when the named people are absent: the above procedures being undertaken: (Please sign as appropriate)

-Additional people who may be involved to cover when the nan ned people are absent:
+Additional people who may be involved to cover when the named people are absent:

-I am in agreement with the above procedures being undertake en: (Please sign as appropriate)
+I am in agreement with the above procedures being undertaken: (Please sign as appropriate)

 Person for whom the plan is

 Parent/Carer

-SENCO/Inclusion officer
+SENDCO/Inclusion officer

-Teaching Assistant(s) Teaching Assistant (s)
+Teaching Assistant(s)

-Data Data for ravious

-Date Date for review
+Date